whitehatguy/smart-authorization-lab/README.md

   - This is the base URL hosting the services that will be accessed.
   - The authorization server verifies this is a URL known to it, as to prevent you from accidentally sending tokens to a malicious party.

+_Note_:  An additional parameter "state" is automatically generated for you by the demo application.
+Your client application should generate and store its own state value associated to a given device to prevent malicious parties from orchestrating a "session fixation"-style attack.

 ## Step 4:  Submit the request